-Dr. Christopher Barrilleaux, MATh, MSW, DSW, LCSW-BACS received his Doctorate of Social Work degree in May of 2017 from the Tulane University School of Social Work.
+Dr. Dr. Christopher Barrilleaux, DSW, MATh, MSW, LCSW-BACS received his Doctorate of Social Work degree in May of 2017 from the Tulane University School of Social Work.
 He received the Outstanding Student Achievement Award among doctoral students, and graduated with distinction in both Policy and Research areas of study.

 Dr. Barrilleaux is an Adjunct Professor at the Tulane School of Social Work located at 127 Elk Place in downtown New Orleans.
-He teaches both online MSW students, and those enrolled in the on-ground programs.
+He teaches both online MSW and DSW students and has previously taught in the on-ground programs.

 Research interests include neoliberal public housing policy, clinical interventions with binge-eating disorder, and the treatment efficacy of interventions targeting sexual addiction.
 To that end, he has published the following article in the Journal for Social Work Practice in the Addictions: